writerthethinker1/emberEtches/_sketches/2021-01-05-Job-over-Health.md

 > Sometimes political agendas and ways of thought can get in the way of peace and calm evacuation.
 Thankfully, in a time like 2021, we can have all those past notions put aside and be more rational.
 We doubt unreasonable thinking like that, productivity over a citizen's health, will ever return.
 This event marks a cold mistake and exemplifies a need for the last sentence to be true.

-Thank you for reading and questioning with us.
+Thank you for reading and questioning with us. $\silver$